 Don't trust police who offer help—they're notoriously known for robbing drunken foreigners.
 While in bars or nightclubs, keep an eye on all your personal belongings.

 Leningrad was never a fine-dining destination, but St. Petersburg is becoming one in its democratic resurgence.
-Almost overnight, hundreds of new restaurants have sprung up.
+Almost overnight, hundreds of new restaurants sprung up.
 Russian cuisine, too, is enjoying a domestic renaissance.
 The cuisines of neighboring Georgia, Armenia and Azerbaijan are spicier than Russian cooking and well worth trying.

 Fast-food restaurants, both international and local, are plentiful throughout St. Petersburg, especially in the city center and along Moskovsky Prospekt.
 Russian fast food generally takes the form of pancakes (blini) with sweet or savory fillings.
 Try the delicious, fresh blini from one of the Teremok stands—marked with a T—just off Nevsky Prospekt.